joestubbs/coe379L-sp25/docs/unit02/linear_classification.rst

     accuracy_train=accuracy_score(y_train, clf.predict(X_train))

-As suggested by the code above, the ``accuracy_score`` function takes two parameters: the target (dependent) variables and the predictions on the independent variables.
+As suggested by the code above, the ``accuracy_score`` function takes two parameters: the target (dependent) variables (i.e., the predictions) and the independent variables.
 Our dependent variables are just the ``y_test`` and ``y_train`` objects defined before, and for the preduction, we apply the ``clf.predict`` function to each of the ``X_test`` and ``X_train`` arrays, respectively.